 Each week we will cover a new set of topics in Perl, and most of these topics will build on things covered in previous weeks.
 It will be easy to get lost if you miss class.
-Therefore, attendance and keeping up with the assignments is strongly encouraged.
+Therefore, attendance is strongly encouraged.